Good to know....

 - pizza: of course, we have great pizza here, Roman style which means paper-thin and crunchy.
 Also pizza bianca, white pizza just dressed with olive oil and salt, a plain appetiser or a perfect base for a “sandwich” with mortadella or figs and cured ham.

-- pastries: the traditional maritozzo (a soft roll filled the brim with whipped cream), bignè di San Giuseppe (fried choux buns filled with cream, on sale during the month of March when we celebrate Father’s Day), crostata di ricotta e visciole (sour cherry and ricotta tart)
+- pastries: the traditional maritozzo (a soft roll filled with whipped cream), bignè di San Giuseppe (fried choux buns filled with cream, on sale during the month of March when we celebrate Father’s Day), crostata di ricotta e visciole (sour cherry and ricotta tart)

 - grattachecca: only in the hot summer days you can find this refreshing dessert invented in the late XIX century and still served in these kiosks next to the river Tiber.
 It is a cup of “grated ice” dressed with syrups, fruit juices and fruit salad